JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 Look inside the book

-On the night before he was betrayed Jesus ate his last meal with his disciples.
+On the night before he was betrayed, Jesus ate his last meal with his disciples.
 The heavy weight of the cross bore down on him, yet his focus lay not on his own suffering, but on his imminent departure and what this meant for his disciples.

 The Upper Room Discourse of John 14–16 records the words of great comfort Jesus gave his disciples.
 He must indeed go away from them.
-But by doing so Jesus would bridge the gap between creature and Creator; between earth and heaven; and between sinners and the holy, just God.
+But by doing so, Jesus would bridge the gap between creature and Creator; between earth and heaven; and between sinners and the holy, just God.
 Jesus is the way to the Father, and it was only through the way of the cross and his resurrection and ascension that his people could be reconciled to the Father and receive the Comforter and life.

-With clear and pastoral applications to the church today, Martyn McGeown leads us into the upper room to hear Jesus’ instruction alongside the disciples.
+With clear and pastoral applications to the church today, author Martyn McGeown leads us into the upper room to hear Jesus’ instruction alongside the disciples.
 It is in the upper room that we receive Jesus’ exhortations and encouragement, heed his warnings, and appropriate his comfort through faith.

 Look inside the book